taylorgibb/taylorgibb.github.io/_posts/2018-08-16-azure-functions-and-containers.md

 }
 ```

-We now need to follow the above steps and create another function called `delete`.
-Just as above, we will have to run `npm init` to initialize the project and then install the required modules via `npm` with the `--save` flag.
-The contents of the function is below,
+Finally, i follow the above steps again and create another function called `delete`.
+Just as above, i had to run `npm init` to initialize the project and then install the required modules via `npm` with the `--save` flag.
+The contents of the `delete` function is below.

 ```javascript
 module.exports = function (context) {